TheBugKing/simpleprograms/README.md

 # simpleprograms
-Here we have solutions to simple programming questions available on the Internet
+Here we have solution to simple programming question "Finding the percentage " (python)